-I am a Junior Professor for philosophy of science at the University of Bielefeld, Germany.
+I am a Junior Professor for the Philosophy of Science at the University of Bielefeld, Germany.
 I have a strong interest in the philosophy of biology and the metaphysics of science (in practice).
-Read more about my research interests here.
+Read more about my research here.

 I studied philosophy and biology at the University of Muenster.
 In 2012, I received a PhD from the University of Cologne, with a thesis on “The Ontic Account of Explanatory Reduction in Biology”.
 I worked as a postdoctoral fellow at the Department of Philosophy at the University of Geneva, Switzerland, and in the DFG Research Group “Causation and Explanation” at the University of Cologne.
 Currently, I am a Co-investigator of the Templeton Project “From Biological Practice to Scientific Metaphysics” at the University of Calgary, Canada.

 My recent publications include a book on “Reductive Explanation in the Biological Sciences” that appeared in 2015 with Springer.
 I am an author of the Philosophy of Science paper “On the Limits of Causal Modeling: Spatially-Structurally Complex Biological Phenomena” (2016) and a coauthor of the BJPS paper on “The Metaphysics of Constitutive Mechanistic Phenomena” (2016).